summernote/summernote/.github/ISSUE_TEMPLATE.md

 Before submitting an issue, please make sure to search for already open issues, and add to that.
-This way we can track issue's more easily.
+This way we can track issues more easily.
 Thank you, and Thanks for using Summernote.

 #### Description of your Issue or Request:
-Please provide a short description of the issue or Request.
-If you don't provide one, we can't expedite helping to fix your issue or fullfilling your request.
+Please provide a short description of the issue or request.
+If you don't provide one, we can't expedite helping to fix your issue or fullfill your request.

 #### steps to reproduce (Add more if necessary):
 1.